Head of Brand Marketing Events (Brand Marketing Team) | Remote job

 Who you are:

-You’ve managed large-scale brand events that attracted thousands of people, and you know how to tie it to revenue.
+You’ve managed large-scale brand activations that attracted millions of people, and you know how to tie it to revenue.
 Your experience lies in organic channels, creative stunts, and out-of-the-box campaigns, all executed by you and your team.
 You give reasons for people to generate the WOM.
 You know how social media works and know how to get the audience to talk about your brand.

+We’re looking for a strong brand leader who would scale our presence to new audiences.
+And create a unique experience for them with a set of brand activations

 Be the Brand Champion.
 Be the primary point of contact who defines and owns the messaging, strategy, and experience of the audience who interacts with our brand.

-Manage three to four large brand activations annually, including our branded in-person conference, ensuring on-time delivery and within budget guidelines.
+Manage three to four large brand activations per year, including our branded in-person conference, ensuring on-time delivery and within budget guidelines.

 Experiment with smaller campaigns and audience engagement across organic channels in collaboration with other Brand Marketing department teams.